100 years ago, Seattle and US Army Corps of Engineers joined forces to create a Commercial Navigation Route to Develop Seattle.

 Federal funding is based on Value of commercial cargo, which is a small percentage of actual needs.

-and a top tourist site attracting over 1.2 million visitors/yr.
+The Locks, Fish Ladder, Gardens and Administration Building (See Map) are Seattle Icons and a top tourist site attracting over 1.3 million visitors/yr.

 As a result of underfunding, the Aging Locks are in serious need of operational repairs and upgrades.
-The Corps of Engineers is requesting needed operational funding from Congress but...
+The Corps of Engineers is working on operational funding, their primary mission while...